adrdsouza/Damned/documentation/admin.md

 1. Admin user logs in via the login screen
 2. Credentials are validated against the Medusa backend
 3. On successful authentication:
-   - JWT token is stored in cookies
+   - JWT token is stored in cookies with domain `damneddesigns.com`
    - User is redirected to the dashboard
 4. Token refresh occurs automatically when needed
+5. Cross-domain cookies with `sameSite: "none"` allow authentication across subdomains

 ## Feature Overview